-Whether you finance your business through debt or equity measures, you must pay for the use of funds.
+Whether you finance your business with debt or equity, you must pay for the use of funds.
 Exactly how much is called your cost of debt.

 To calculate your cost of debt, there are a couple of different formulas you need to know.
 Here’s what they mean and how to use them.